jitsi/handbook/docs/devops-guide/turn.md

     server_name jitsi-meet.example.com;
 ```

-- Next you need to make sure Prosody is advertising the correct DNS and port for the TURN server.
+- Next you need to make sure Prosody is advertising the correct DNS name and port for the TURN server.
 You should edit the line using port `5349` and make it look like (change port and address):
 ```
 { type = "turns", host = "turn-jitsi-meet.example.com", port = "443", transport = "tcp" }
 ```
-- Now you need to make sure the TURN server (coturn) uses trusted certificates here is how to request those from
+- Now you need to make sure the TURN server (coturn) uses trusted certificates.
-Let's Encrypt, make sure you set correct values for the domain and email:
+Here is how to request those from Let's Encrypt (make sure you set correct values for the domain and email):
 ```
 systemctl stop nginx
 DOMAIN="turn-jitsi-meet.example.com"